 - Women who were killed by a spouse, intimate partner, or close relative were 7 times more likely to have lived in homes with guns;

-- One out of every 15 children in the U.S. is exposed to the effects of intimate partner violence yearly; and
+- Annually, one out of every 15 children in the United States is exposed to the effects of intimate partner violence; and

 - When there is a gun in a home with a history of domestic violence, there is a 500% higher chance that a woman will be murdered.

 The report also notes that America’s lax gun laws make the issue even more acute, with American women being 16 times more likely to be killed with a gun than in other high-income countries.
 While the federal Brady Background Check system bars people convicted of domestic violence crimes or who are subject to restraining orders for certain types of domestic violence from purchasing guns, one in five guns today are sold without a background check — whether online, at gun shows, or in other private sales.

 Proposed legislation to further restrict domestic abusers from buying guns include:

 - Expanding background checks to cover all private sales, as has been done to some degree in 20 states and Washington D.C.;

 - State-level laws that create a way to prosecute abusers at the local level;

 - Expanding the federal definition of “domestic violence” to include dating partners who do not have a child together, otherwise known as the “boyfriend loophole;”